BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Accessing the service

-Currently, the ReadyRemit service is accessible via a REST API which enables client applications to (1) build relevant forms for end-user input, (2) instantiate receiver and receiver-account objects in ReadyRemit, and (3) make cross-border payments from senders to recipients:
+The ReadyRemit service is accessible via a REST API which enables client applications to (1) build relevant forms for end-user input, (2) instantiate receiver and receiver-account objects in ReadyRemit, and (3) make cross-border payments from senders to recipients:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-use-ops.png" width=600 loading="lazy"></div>